AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/installation.md

 ## How to install AdGuard VPN for Android

-You can install the *AdGuard VPN for Android* app for free in *Google Play*.
-To do this, follow [this link](https://play.google.com/store/apps/details?id=com.adguard.vpn) and tap the *Install* icon or follow a few simple steps:
+You can find the AdGuard VPN for Android app in *Google Play* and install it for free.
+To do this, follow [this link](https://play.google.com/store/apps/details?id=com.adguard.vpn) and tap the Install icon or follow a few simple steps:

 1. Open the *Google Play* app on your device and tap *Search* at the top of the screen.